lvb19927/kickstarter-analysis-hubs/README.md

 # Kickstarted Campaign Analysis
 ## Overview of Project
 This analysis requested by the increasingly successful playwright, Ms. Louise, reveals the most successful campaigns based on category, subcategory, monetary accomplishment, outcomes, etc...
-Ms Louise's goal is to execute her first fundraising campaign through a her play, *"Fever"*.
-Through this analysis, Ms. Louise will be able to run a successful campaign based on data findings for campaigns successful in the "theater, play" categories.
-Within this analysis, shewill be able to measure the stretch of her budget to successfully execute a "play" campaign.
+Ms Louise's goal is to execute her first fundraising campaign through her play, *"Fever"*.
+Through this analysis, Ms. Louise will be able to run a successful campaign based on data findings in the "theater, play" categories.
+Within this analysis, she will discover what time and goal will result in a successful campaign from which we can deduce other success factors such as category success/failure/cancellation ratios.
 ### Purpose
-The analysis was performed with by comparing the success of different categories based on time, outcomes, goals/pledged, cost, dates, and type/category.
+The analysis was performed with by comparing the success of different categories based on time, outcomes, goals/pledged, dates, and type/category.
 ## Analysis and Challenges
 Completing the analysis, Louise has a high chance of success as illustrated below.
 ### Analysis of Outcomes Based on Launch Date